hofmanniac/hofmanniac.github.io/_systems/rmp/index.md

 ### **2️⃣ Moods – Work With Your Energy**
 Instead of a long, inflexible to-do list, RMP groups tasks based on how you feel at any given moment.

-🛑 **Stressors** – Identify and address problems causing friction in your life.
-Or, consciously decide to let them go.
+🛑 **Stressors** – Identify the time sensitive or other important and urgent tasks.
-⚡ **Engaged** – Deep work, problem-solving, and tasks that require focus and creativity.
-Tasks in this category can be tagged with:
+⚡ **Engaged** – Deep work, problem-solving, and goals that require focus and creativity.
+Items in this category can be tagged with:
    - 🔥 **Fun** – Passion projects and hobbies (e.g., “🎸 Work on music album”).
-   - 🏠 **Chores** – Home improvement or necessary life tasks (e.g., “🔧 Fix leaky faucet”).
+   - 🏠 **Improvements** – Home improvements or other deep, long term organization tasks (e.g., “🔧 Organize closet”).

 🌿 **Relax** – Low-effort, restorative tasks that recharge your energy.